Ezequiel Duran Preview, Player Props: Rangers vs. Mets

 Mets Pitching Rankings

-- The Mets pitching staff is 16th in MLB with a collective 8.8 strikeouts per nine innings.
+- The 8.8 strikeouts per nine innings compiled by the Mets pitching staff ranks 15th in MLB.

-- The Mets' 4.50 team ERA ranks 19th among all league pitching staffs.
+- The Mets have the 19th-ranked team ERA among all MLB pitching staffs (4.49).

-- In his last time out on Tuesday, the righty went 4 2/3 innings against the Atlanta Braves, giving up three earned runs while surrendering eight hits.
+- The lefty's last time out was on Wednesday against the Atlanta Braves, when he tossed 5 1/3 innings, surrendering five earned runs while allowing nine hits.

-- In 19 games this season, the 28-year-old has a 5.54 ERA and 7.3 strikeouts per nine innings, while allowing a batting average of .300 to opposing batters.
+- The 34-year-old has a 3.73 ERA and 6.6 strikeouts per nine innings in seven games this season, while allowing a batting average of .263 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.